yi-cheng-liu/EECS-402/README.md

 ## project 4 - Linked list (Sorted linked list, implement stack and queue with linked list)
+This project involves implementing a doubly-linked list data structure that is always maintained in sorted order, along with a node class that can be used in other data structures.
+The node class should not be aware of the list and can be used independently.

 ## project 5 - Event driven simulation
+The goal of this project is to implement an event-driven simulation of traffic flow through a 4-way intersection that is managed by a traffic light.
+The simulation should include cars arriving at the intersection traveling in all four directions, as well as the light changing state throughout the simulation.
+The project will be split into two phases.
+In the first phase, the SortedListClass and the FIFOQueueClass developed in project 4 will be updated to be templated classes.
+In the second phase, an event-driven simulation of cars traveling through an intersection will be developed using the templated data structures.
+The simulation will read in 15 control parameters from a text file and output some basic statistics about the traffic flow.